Assistance programs in Las Vegas and Clark County.

 Social Services Department, Clark County supports both the city and county.
 This agency provides a variety of assistance programs and financial aid for needy residents of Clark County as well as the city of Las Vegas.
 It helps those that are not assisted by other federal, state, or local government assistance programs.
 In other words, it is a program of last resort that may offer grants, emergency money, free goods and more.

 You can receive rent help from a Clark County Social Service rental assistance program that offers $400 a month towards payments.
 Note the amount can change based on funding as well as demand.
-The number Las Vegas and Clark County families using the rental assistance program increased from 23,400 during the six-month period from September 2007 to February 2008 to almost 36,000 during the same six months a year later.
-This is equal to a 54 percent increase in people needing help.
-Applicants to the rent assistance program can apply for the grants and checks up to three times a year.
+The number Las Vegas and Clark County families using the rental assistance program is generally thousands of residents per year.
+Applicants to the rent assistance program can apply for the grants or low interest loans up to three times a year.
 Call (702) 455-4270 to learn more, or if you do not qualify for this program, find additional rental assistance programs.

 There are other resources offered by LSS of Nevada too.
 They may have transportation, rent and utility assistance.
 In addition to the food assistance above, Lutheran Social Services Of Nevada (phone number 702-639--1730) also provides help with rent, utility bills, and transportation to work or job training.
 The address is 4323 Boulder Hwy, Las Vegas, NV 89121.
 This is only offered when they have funds to do so.
 They will also provide counseling.